Degrees and Certifications:

 Welcome to my webpage!

-I have been teaching 3rd grade at Corinth Holders Elementarty for 13 years.
-I love teaching math and science in room 609.
-My favorite thing to teach is multiplication!
+I have been teaching 3rd grade at Corinth Holders Elementary for 14 years.
+I love teaching third graders.
+My favorite thing to teach is math!

-I have two amazing children whom both graduated from Corinth Holders High school (2016 and 2017).
+I have two amazing children who both graduated from Corinth Holders High school (2016 and 2017).
 My son, Andre graduated from the United States Naval Academy in 2021.
 He is now learning to fly planes in Florida as an ensign in the Navy.
 My daughter, Tayah graduated in 2020 from Appalachian State University and is learning to be a doctor of physical therapy in graduate school at Western Carolina University.

 My husband, Paul and I grew up in Michigan and moved our family to North Carolina in 2008.
 We are so happy to call Johnston County home and love the people we have met along the way.